The Bankrate promise

-Take precautions when using any of these digital options.
+As a rule, exercise caution when making electronic transfers.
 When you send money to someone else through these kinds of services, the payments are often irrevocable.
-Only send money to people you know and trust to avoid falling victim to a scam.
+Don’t transfer money to anyone you don’t know and trust, to avoid falling victim to a scam.

 A wire transfer is another option for transmitting money to someone else’s bank account.
 Wire transfers can be done at banks, credit unions, or providers such as Western Union or Wise.

 To conduct a wire transfer, you’ll usually need the account number, routing number and name of the recipient.

 When sending a sizable amount of money, a wire transfer may be your best option, as those done through a bank commonly have no limits.
 These can be conveniently quick, as domestic wire transfers commonly take just a few hours to process.